How to get more online reviews for your restaurant

 You should also claim your profile on any additional sites that are industry-specific, like OpenTable for restaurants.

 Correct any errors and provide as much information as possible to improve your rankings in search results and start attracting more customers.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 There are other restaurant review sites you should actively track to see what’s being said about your restaurant—like Zagat if applicable to your area, Zomato (formerly Urbanspoon), Gayot.com, and GrubHub—even if you don’t intend to formally interact with these sites (or if, like Gayot, they don’t allow restaurant owners’ direct involvement).